Is Broadcasting Right for You?

-Whether you’re the reporter on the field or the producer in the newsroom, there will always be a time crunch in the field of broadcast journalism.
-The news is unpredictable.
-You never know what to expect out of your day when working in a newsroom.
+Whether you’re the reporter on the field or the producer in the newsroom, there will always be a time crunch when it comes to working in broadcast journalism.
+The news is unpredictable; you never know what to expect out of your day.
 You should just know that sooner-or-later in your day, you will be rushing.
 Sometimes reporters need to travel far away to cover a story, and get back to the station with enough time to write and edit the video.
 Producers must make sure they’re putting out the most recent and important news, and sometimes this means changing the queue with seconds to spare.

 Handle stressful situations?

 Not everything is roses and butterflies in the news industry.
-Even if you are doing a story about springtime that includes roses and butterflies, chances are you will endure some level of stress.
-As a reporter, you will eventually need to face a story that will not only tug on your heartstrings, but also make you witness things you’ve never seen before, for example covering a car crash or an apartment fire.
-On the producer’s side of things, you may not personally witness stressful incidences, but instead have to handle tense and hectic situations.
+As a reporter, you will eventually need to cover a story that will not only tug on your heartstrings, but also make you witness things you’ve never seen before, for example covering a car crash or an apartment fire.
+As a producer, you may not personally witness stressful incidences, but instead have to handle tense and hectic situations.

 Talk with everyone?

-The evening news is supposed to be about everything that’s going on in your community, so that’s why people that work in the news often have to be able to get their information and interviews from all sorts of people, from the mayor to restaurant owners to homeless people on the street.
+The evening news is supposed to be about everything that’s going on in your community, which means that as a reporter, you will often have to interact with all sorts of people, from the mayor to restaurant owners to homeless people on the street.
 Broadcast journalists, both on the field and in the newsroom, need to be able to communicate with people from all corners of the world.